Md-Yousuf-sheikh/MYSK-HOSPITAL/README.md

                 Welcome to our MYSK Hospital

-=>We have good dentists here who will try to make your teeth and your smile beautiful.
+ Markup : * We have good dentists here who will try to make your teeth and your smile beautiful.

-=>We have good doctors here qualified poets and they have a lot of training and they .
+ Markup : * We have good doctors here qualified poets and they have a lot of training and they .
-=> Here you will find good quality medicine and now you will get good quality service.
+ Markup : * Here you will find good quality medicine and now you will get good quality service.

-=>We provide ambulance service 24 hours a day anytime our service is on and will bring your patients quickly and carefully with dignity
+ Markup : * We provide ambulance service 24 hours a day anytime our service is on and will bring your patients quickly and carefully with dignity

-=> We provide good quality medicine and we have been honored by your government.
+ Markup : * We provide good quality medicine and we have been honored by your government.

-=>We have a cardiologist here who will give you a very good quality service and will work with your services.
+ Markup : * We have a cardiologist here who will give you a very good quality service and will work with your services.

-=>Our hospital is open 24 hours a day.
+ Markup : * Our hospital is open 24 hours a day.
 We are ready to serve you at any time.
 Thank you!

 =>Live Site : https://mysk-hospital.web.app/services